Freya-LR/CS6601-A0/README.md

 <a name="fork-instructions"/></a>
 ## Instructions to create a private forked repository for assignments

 The assignments you would be working on throughout this semester will potentially require multiple revisions.
-A good way to achieve this is using your own private repo to backup your assignments at various stages of completion.
+A good way to track these revisions is by using your own private repo to backup your assignments at various stages of completion.
 Please remember that your assignment repository should be private and only accessible to yourself so that you do not accidentally violate the OSI policy.<br>

 You can use the following steps to create a private repository for assignment 0.
 Please replace the A0 url with the future assignments' URL to repeat this for the future assignments.<br>